Royal Lao Army: History

-The National Laotian Army 1946–1955
+The Laotian National Army 1946–1955

-In early March 1946, the French Union Army aligned some 4,000 Laotian troops organized into five light infantry battalions (Bataillons de Chasseurs Laotiens) – the 1er, 2e, 3e, 4e, 5e, and 6e BCLs – led by a cadre of French officers and senior NCOs, which participated actively in the French reoccupation of Laos.
-That month, the Laotian battalions provided infantry support to French Far East Expeditionary Corps (CEFEO) armoured units fighting Lao Issara troops at the Battle of Thakhek in Khammouane Province.
-By the end of April, they had assisted the French in the recapture of Vientiane, followed in May by Luang Prabang which forced the Lao Issara leadership to flee to exile in Thailand.
-Upon the successful conclusion of the campaign, the Laotian battalions continued with small counter-insurgency operations against remnant bands of Lao Issara insurgents over the next three years, assuming responsibility for internal security duties in the areas located along the Thai border.
+By early March 1946, the French Union Army aligned some 4,000 Laotian troops organized into five light infantry battalions (Bataillons de Chasseurs Laotiens) – the 1er, 2e, 3e, 4e, 5e, and 6e BCLs – led by a cadre of French officers and senior non-commissioned officers (NCOs), which participated actively in the French reoccupation of Laos by sweeping the Bolovens Plateau.
+On 21 March, the Laotian battalions provided infantry support to French Far East Expeditionary Corps (CEFEO) airborne, armoured car and artillery units fighting Lao Issara ALDL troops under Prince Souphanouvong at the Battle of Thakhek in Khammouane Province, in which the latter lost approximately 700 men and 300 civilians were killed, leaving behind 250 dead and 150 prisoners before being forced to withdraw.
+On 24 April, the Laotian battalions had assisted the French in the recapture of Vientiane without facing any significant resistance, followed on 9 May by Luang Prabang, which forced the Lao Issara leadership to flee to exile in Thailand in September 1946.
+Upon the successful conclusion of the campaign, the Laotian battalions continued with small counter-insurgency operations against remnant bands of Lao Issara ALDL insurgents over the next three years, assuming responsibility for internal security duties in the areas located along the Thai border.
+In May 1946, the French established the Lao National Guard (French: Garde Nationale Laotiènne – GNL), a paramilitary Gendarmerie with a paper strength of 1,250 men, which was to be exclusively composed by Laotian nationals.
+Although the new GNL was technically subordinated to the Laotian ministry of the interior and placed in 1947 under the nominal command of King Sisavang Vong, it was kept under the close supervision of French gendarmes from the Republican Guard units stationed in Indochina.